shezik/espnut/docs/README.md

 ### Coming soon
 - PCB file & BOM

-You just have to wait ツ
+You just have to wait, like, forever? ツ

 ----------------